Swoorup/developerify-windows/README.md

 ![alt text] (http://i.imgur.com/IXWBiDz.png)

 *<p style="text-align: center;"><sub>Disclaimer: Raise an issue if you find any bugs.
 However, I do not take the responsibility of damages done by this script in any way.
 Please run it at your own risk.
 Please read through the code files if in doubts. </sub></p>*

+# Update: 2:53 AM 26 December, 2016

+I, no longer use babun simply because all the cygwin based tools turned out to be too slow for my work, especially git.
+I now use msys2.
+I will update this shortly.
+If you have Windows 10 that is better, since you would have Windows Subsystem for Linux (WSL).
+But the only problem I find with it are its inability to run win32 native application, but looks like microsoft has progressed on that area too.